-Screenshotting is an invaluable feature, be it on your phone saving steamy Snapchats or on your laptop saving important bits of information you scroll past on your favourite web page.
-If you ever get frustrated because can’t quite fit all the information into a screen shot there is a way to capture an entire website without the need to print to PDF.
+Screenshotting is an invaluable feature, be it on your phone saving steamy Snapchats or on your laptop saving important bits of information.
+If you ever get frustrated because can’t quite fit all the information into a screenshot, there is a way to capture an entire website, without the need to print to PDF.

-The alternative to screenshotting web pages has always been to print them to documents either PDF or XPS in Windows or on Mac print to PDF.
+The alternative to screenshotting web pages has always been to print them to documents, either PDF/XPS on Windows or on Mac, print to PDF.
 This is great for most occasions but it is often slow and you have to open the files with a PDF viewer.
-The best part about a screenshot is its quick easy and opens super fast as an image file and doesn’t have the issue of page alignment being screwed up in the conversion to A4 page size.
-It also preserves the web page in the exact format and layout it was at the time.
+The best part about screenshots is that they are quick to make and open super fast as an image file.
+They also don't have any page alignment issues that sometimes arise when converting to PDF.
+Screenshots also preserve the web page in the exact format and layout it was at the time.

 As with all things on the Internet, there are plenty of programs and apps to choose from, however, for the purpose of this tutorial we are going to use a program called FastStone Capture.
-It’s small, fast, quick and uses almost no resources on your computer, Plus it doesn’t contain any annoying malware or spyware.
+It’s small, fast and uses almost no resources on your computer.
+Plus it doesn’t contain any annoying malware or spyware.

-Once you have installed the app the first thing you are going to want to do is open the settings menu from the right-hand corner.
+Once you have installed the app, the first thing you are going to want to do is open the settings menu, which can be found in the right-hand corner.
 Here you will be able to see all the hotkeys you can use to take different kinds of screenshots.
-Apart from being able to capture screenshots FastStone also allows you to capture video and is quite popular with gamers who like to record League of Legends matches and Call of Duty rounds.
-Below is the options menu from FastStone.
+Apart from being able to capture screenshots, FastStone also allows you to capture video and is quite popular with gamers who like to record League of Legends matches and Call of Duty rounds.
+Below is what the options menu for FastStone looks like.

 Nimbus is a great addon/extension for Either Mozilla Firefox or Google Chrome (unfortunately Microsoft Edge misses out again) Nimbus is one of the best screenshot extensions I have used.
 It has a huge list of options and from what I have found has just about any option you can think of for taking a screenshot, including capturing entire web pages.
 It also allows you to record video.
-There is also has a list of customisable hotkeys you can program as you like to take any type of screenshot in an instant.
+It has a list of customizable hotkeys you can program as you like to take any type of screenshot in an instant.